 Degree: Associate of Applied Science (AAS) in Paralegal Studies

 Central Texas College has one of the best online paralegal programs in the States.
 The Associates of Applied Science in Paralegal studies at Central Texas College provides the graduate with basic knowledge of law office technology, civil litigation, and criminal law.
 The program is 60 credits with about 50% being technology courses.
 The AAS program requires fifteen credits of general education courses as well.
 The school has a low student to teacher ratio and the tuition costs are affordable.

-Established in 1992, the Central Texas College as a charitable nonprofit corporation, the school offers colleges in Arts and Humanities, Business/Business Technology Construction and Manufacturing Technology, Healthcare and Public Service, and Science/Technology/Engineering/Mathematics (STEM).
+Established in 1967 as a full-service Community College, Central Texas College offers programs in Arts and Humanities, Business/Business Technology Construction and Manufacturing Technology, Healthcare and Public Service, and Science/Technology/Engineering/Mathematics (STEM).
 CTC is a military-friendly school and the top college choice of HS graduates of three surrounding counties.

 Degree: AAS in Paralegal

 Nassau Community College’s online Paralegal Associate of Applied Science degree also offers a certification option in paralegal studies as well.
 The paralegal program, approved by the ABA, provides a broad understanding of the law, develop practical skills, and supports students by providing a positive experience in a legal setting.
 The paralegal degree courses include business law, law office management, litigation studies, and legal research and writing.
 Common paralegal electives are personal injury law and family law.